everydaycookingtips.com

 Preparation Steps

-• Reduce heat and simmer for 20 minutes, or until potatoes are tender.
+• Add the diced potatoes, chicken broth, salt, pepper, and paprika.
+Bring to a boil, then reduce heat and simmer for 20-25 minutes, or until potatoes are tender.

 Notes